 Steps to Utilize Excel File Recovery Tool:

-How Do You Avoid Spill in Excel?
+How to Avoid Spill Error in Excel?

 After getting stuck with an Excel spill error, you might have come to know how annoying is this.
 So, if you want to avoid this Excel error in the near future then you should insert the symbol ‘@’ each time before you type each formula.